-Disney made more waves this week in regards to Star Wars directors.
+Disney made more waves in regards to Star Wars directors.
 After having issues with how Gareth Edwards handled Rogue One: A Star Wars Story and letting Phil Lord and Christopher Miller go in the midst of shooting the Han Solo anthology film, Disney has now announced a split with Episode IX director Colin Trevorrow.
 This all comes before production on the film has even started.

 The only movies that have been officially announced on the docket for Star Wars are the Han Solo film, Star Wars: The Last Jedi, Episode IX, and the recently announced Obi Wan Kenobi movie.
 Although there will undoubtedly be many to follow, the most pertinent one at the moment is the final chapter of the sequel trilogy.
 In summary, the pick for director is tremendously important.
 We took a look at some of the favorites to take up Trevorrow’s seat for Episode IX, including one very familiar name.